BiBiServ/gcb-tutorial/README.md

 ## BiBiGrid
-To start a BiBiGrid cluster in an OpenStack cloud computing environment clone the github repository to your local machine.
+To start a BiBiGrid cluster in an OpenStack cloud computing environment clone the github repository to your local machine:

   git clone https://github.com/BiBiServ/gcb-tutorial.git
   cd gcb-tutorial